Heritage buildings offer insights from the past, and are places of opportunity to animate the future. Buildings hold stories, and help create stories.

 Current Heritage Projects

-We are also working with Shuswap Elders and other experts to document the kekulis, the pit house dwellings found in the Bow Valley.
+Through the restoration and adaptation of these two storied properties, we hope to follow in the footsteps of the Greenhams and Rutherfords, contribute to Alberta’s cultural and community life.
+We are also working with Shuswap Elders and other experts to document the kekulis, the pit houses of Banff National Park.
 These structures have a 4,000 year history and may represent the first built heritage in the Canadian Rockies.

 We are committed to preserving our natural and cultural heritage in socially responsible and environmentally intelligent ways.
 We welcome your engagement and interest, and hope you join us to help build a culturally rich, resourceful and connected Bow Valley.